josephine-adeoye/bike-buyers-analysis-v2/README.md

 - Education & Occupation
 - Number of Children
 #### C. Weak Drivers
   These variables showed minimal difference in purchase behaviour.
 They are unlikely to be useful for targeted marketing.
-They are unlikely to be useful for targeted marketing.
 - Gender
 - Home Ownership